eimcharles/CarBookingSystem/README.md

 ## Requirements & Iteration Constraints

 ✅ **Requirements** — implemented and completed features in the current release.<br>
-🚫 **Constraints** — features intentionally left for future iterations to reinforce learning object
+🚫 **Constraints** — features intentionally left for future iterations to reinforce learning objectives

 #### Release 1:
 - ✅ Uses **arrays** for storing data